erizov/Professor/semester_1/lecture_09_graph_algorithms/dfs/README.md

 1. Implement Dfs from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this approach to tackle real-world problems
 6. Visualize graph traversal and understand edge cases

 ### Short Description

-A graph traversal algorithm that explores as far as possible along each branch before backtracking.
+A graph traversal strategy that explores as far as possible along each branch before backtracking.
 Addresses maze solving, topological sorting, and cycle detection.
 Example: Finding a path through a maze by exploring one route completely before trying alternatives.
 Operates by recursively visiting unvisited neighbors, marking visited nodes, and backtracking when no unvisited neighbors exist.

 **Key Characteristics:**
 - **Time Complexity**: O(V + E) where V is vertices and E is edges, because each vertex and edge is visited exactly once.